 We depend a lot on sound to detect traffic coming up from behind, vehicles traveling towards our road from a different direction, and the numerous other hazards on the roads.

 Why compromise your safety for a little music?

-Cyclists are vulnerable road users so need to take extra care.
-Situational awareness is an essential survival tactic and wearing headphones, while good for your Strava PB, is not good for a long and healthy life on two wheels.
+Cyclists are vulnerable road users, so they need to take extra care.
+Situational awareness is an essential survival tactic and wearing headphones, while good for your Strava PB, is not suitable for a long and healthy life on two wheels.